mhmkhizar/odin-landing-page/README.md

 # odin-landing-page

 This is a landing page for Odin Project.
-It is a simple landing page with a navigation bar, a header, a main section, and a footer.
-The main section contains a form with a text input and a submit button.
-The form is not functional, but it is styled with CSS.
-The page is responsive and adapts to different screen sizes using media queries.
+It is a simple landing page with a header, a hero section, an info section, a quote/testimonial section, a call-to-action section and a footer.T he page isn't responsive (yet) and doesn't adapt to different screen sizes.

 ## Built With